Advanced Diploma in Data Protection Law

 International Data Transfers

-Current Issues in Data Protection Law / Update on State of Play in Implementation (attendance in person required)
+Current Issues in Data Protection Law (attendance in person recommended)

 To be awarded the Advanced Diploma, a participant will be required to successfully complete two written assignments.